 Verse 7: "Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you."

-It was to the disciples advantage, as well as to all who would follow, that as He said, for Him to "go away," meaning back to Heaven, and the Father; because then He would send the Holy Spirit, (the Helper, comforter, One called along side to help.)
+It was to the advantage of the disciples, and to all who would follow, for Jesus to "go away," (back to Heaven, and the Father).
+Then, He would send the "Holy Spirit, the Helper, Comforter, the One called along-side," to help.

-Jesus would then not be limited or confined by space by being in one body, but would reside, or abide in each and every believer which would allow Him to minister anywhere in the world simultaneously.
+Through the work of the Holy Spirit Jesus would not be confined to one body but would reside in every Believer.
+This would allow Him to minister anywhere in the world, simultaneously.